-According to Abbreviationfinder, the British expeditions within the region in search of gold were also thwarted by the French who continuously moved from neighboring Senegal.
+According to Abbreviationfinder, an acronym site which also features history of Gambia, the British expeditions within the region in search of gold were also thwarted by the French who continuously moved from neighboring Senegal.

 When in 1783 England was free, by defeat, from the American War of Independence, it entered into agreements with France to establish their respective spheres of commerce in Senegal and Gambia.

 And in this period no colony, in the true sense of the word, had the British, but only possessions bordering on the forts.
 And when slavery was abolished, England was the most damaged power and to make up for the damage suffered, Senegal demanded France.

 However, the Treaty of Vienna of 1815 intervened to restore French sovereignty over Senegal, and then the British the following year founded their colony on the island of Santa Maria and called it Bathurst, in honor of the then colonial minister, Henry count from Bathurst.
 Then, from 1857 the British established full possession of the Gambia river.